Quantum-memory-assisted on-demand microwave-optical transduction: Discussion

 The direct MO transduction method~\cite{Han2018, Tu2022, Kumar2023, Borowka2024} relies on a steady-state process that requires impedance matching conditions to achieve complete conversion.
 In contrast, our OMQT employs a distinct mechanism: through adiabatic storage operations with time-dependent modulation and non-steady-state dynamics, we suppress the influence of dark states~\cite{Han2018, Tu2022}, thereby eliminating their detrimental effects on transduction efficiency.
-Furthermore, the OMQT incorporates quantum memory-optimized control strategies~\cite{Gorshkov2007a, Wang2019} and exhibits a parameter-dependent efficiency profile fundamentally different from direct MO transduction.
-The exceptionally high OD for MW photons enables near-unitary ASE, which raises the theoretical upper limit of conversion efficiency significantly beyond that achievable with conventional approaches.
+Moreover, the OMQT incorporates quantum memory-optimized control strategies~\cite{Gorshkov2007a, Wang2019} and exhibits a parameter-dependent efficiency profile fundamentally different from direct MO transduction.
+The exceptionally high OD for MW photons enables near-unitary efficiency, which raises the theoretical upper limit of conversion efficiency significantly beyond that achievable with DC approaches.
+In addition, based on a different mechanism, the phase-mismatching mainly degrades the coherence time of spin waves while having little effect on the transduction efficiency.

 Beyond these, our OMQT offers additional advantages for practical application.
 First, it integrates quantum storage and MO conversion functions, creating a unique device for synchronization and storage essential for generating entanglement between distant nodes in a quantum network.
 Second, the OMQT requires only a simple optical filter to achieve MO conversion for the incident single-photon energy, whereas conventional ambient MO transduction methods require an average photon number of $\bar{N}>50$ to observe detectable conversion~\cite{Tu2022} due to their limited signal-to-noise ratio.
 Finally, the OMQT exhibits a broader bandwidth, as the system does not necessitate reaching a steady state.